 Race and Ethnic Politics Lab at UC San Diego:

 I am also a proud founding member of the new REP Lab at UC San Diego.
 Led by Professors Marisa Abrajano and LaGina Gause, the REP Lab is an inclusive site for collaboration that prioritizes theoretically innovative and community-centered work.
-As part of the lab, I am currently working on a project called Best Practices for Advancing Racial Justice via Social Media: A Partnership between UC San Diego Political Scientists and San Diego Grassroots Organizations.
-Our research partnered with four local grassroots organizations who are working to advance racial justice by examining their social media strategies and providing useful analysis for their outreach programs.
+As part of the lab, I am working on a project called Best Practices for Advancing Racial Justice via Social Media: A Partnership between UC San Diego Political Scientists and San Diego Grassroots Organizations.
+Our research partnered with four local grassroots organizations working to advance racial justice by examining their social media strategies and providing useful analysis for their outreach programs.
 Please see https://replab.ucsd.edu/ for more information!

 Work in progress: